muratcanparlar/NextJs_AspNetAPI_Project/README.md

 - Role-based folder structure in the frontend.
 - Initial components like Menu and Navbar.
 - Skeleton structure for the frontend application.
+- Integration with Keycloak for authentication.
+- Token retrieval and refresh functionality.
+- Login via credentials.
+- Role-based authentication on the frontend.

 ## Getting Started